-The word historically also been a popular way to describe the island.
-Considered more romantic - and not something you’d hear on a day to day basis - it is often used in poetry, such as William Drennan’s ‘When Erin First Rose’.
+The word historically has also been a popular way to describe the island.
+Considered more romantic - and not something you’d hear on a day to day basis -it is often used in poetry such as William Drennan’s ‘When Erin First Rose’.

 Another even more antiquated way of describing Ireland is ‘Hibernia’ which is the word the Romans used to describe Ireland.
 It survives today in the name of a number of organizations such as the Ancient Order of Hibernians.

 When Ireland was partitioned in 1921 by the Anglo-Irish Treaty, the southern 26 counties were dubbed ‘The Irish Free State’.

 The Easter Rising had declared an ‘Irish Republic’ but that name was never going to fly with British negotiators - not least when the British Monarch was to remain King of Ireland - so Free State would have to do.